Gate Set Tomography: Introduction

 In the second part of Section \ref{sec:background}, we review standard forms of tomography for states, processes, and measurements (\ref{sec:StateAndProcessTomography}).
 We conclude this introduction by explaining the role of calibration in standard tomography (\ref{sec:calibration}) to set the stage for GST.

 Section \ref{sec:LGST} is devoted to linear inversion GST (LGST).
 We start with the history of GST, describing how LGST solved some of the problems with the initial versions of GST (\ref{sec:LGSTbackground}).
 We then derive LGST, emphasizing parallels with process tomography (\ref{sec:LGSTalgorithm}), and introducing techniques required for long-sequence GST.
 Readers inclined to skip over the mathematics in Section \ref{sec:LGSTalgorithm} should feel free to do so, as these derivations are not prerequisites for subsequent material.
-In the last parts of Section \ref{sec:LGST}, we address three issues left unanswered in the derivation; how to deal with overcomplete data (\ref{sec:LGSTovercomplete}), how to prepare fiducial states and measurements (\ref{sec:LGSTfiducials}), and how to fit LGST data better with maximum likelihood estimation (\ref{sec:LGSTMLE}).
+In the last parts of Section \ref{sec:LGST}, we address two issues left unanswered in the derivation; how to prepare fiducial states and measurements (\ref{sec:LGSTfiducials}), and how to fit LGST data better with maximum likelihood estimation (\ref{sec:LGSTMLE}).

 Section \ref{sec:LongSequenceGST} introduces long-sequence GST, the standard ``GST'' protocol.
 (LGST came first, and is easier to analyze theoretically, but is rarely used alone in practice).
 We introduce the two main motivations for long-sequence GST, which are (1) much higher accuracy, and (2) the ability to impose constraints such as complete positivity.
 After discussing early and obsolete versions of long-sequence GST (\ref{sec:HistoricalLSGST}), we explain how to construct circuits that amplify errors and enable Heisenberg-limited accuracy (\ref{sec:ExperimentSelection}).
 Then, we define the GST likelihood function and show how to maximize it to find the maximum likelihood estimate of a gate set model (\ref{sec:ParameterEstimation}).